materialsmodellinggroup/materialsmodellinggroup/_pages/research.md

 #### Directional Solidification

-Study of solidification in monotectic, eutectic systems
+Study of solidification in monotectic, eutectic systems and Ni based superalloys

 #### Facilities